medicalmom/Module-10-work/README.md

 #### activities in partial fulfillment of program.

 #### This week we are looking again at data from the NYPD Motor Vehicle Crash Data.
 We are grouping and then reanalyzing the data.
-The
+The grouping and aggegation of data will be used to combine groups that are similar and make the data more useable and simpler to understand.